- Updated on September 24, 2019

-During human evolution, the body was grounded to Earth due to barefoot lifestyle and sleeping on Earth.
+During human evolution, the body was grounded to Earth due to a barefoot lifestyle and sleeping on Earth.
 Earth has a slight negative charge.
 Therefore, the human body also had an excess of electrons 24/7.
 This is not the case these days.
 People wear insulated footwear and sleep on elevated nonconductive beds.
 As a result, people always have positive body voltage or deficiency of electrons that have profound effects on the elimination of inflammation: (see this link for details: chronic inflammation).
 Therefore, grounding the body quickly reduces inflammation and eliminates coughing in 10-20 minutes.

 What is the best cough suppressant?

-Depending on individual lifestyle, any of these 3 substances can be the best cough suppressant.
+Depending on the individual lifestyle, any of these three substances can be the best cough suppressant.
 People with very critically low CO2 will benefit most quickly from breathing exercises that increase alveolar CO2, the transition from mouth breathing to nose breathing (and nose coughing), with additional benefits due to grounding and free electrons.

 Best home remedies to stop coughing

 Furthermore, if you suffer from coughing, you can practically prove that CO2 is the best cough suppressant.
 There are easy breathing exercises used by about 200 Soviet and Russian medical doctors.
-These exercises can suppress or stop coughing faster than the cough suppressing medications.
-Here are the links Persistent cough home remedies: 3 Easy, Proven Breathing Exercises and How to stop a cough at night (another natural home solution).
+These exercises can suppress or stop coughing faster than cough suppressing medications.
+Here are the links Persistent cough home remedies: Three Easy, Proven Breathing Exercises and How to stop a cough at night (another natural home solution).

 In order to quickly and permanently eliminate coughing, apart from these breathing exercises, you also need free electrons from Earth.
 Earthing web page provides more details.